jo/git-relax/README.md

 CouchDB is the tool of choice for synchronizing structured data.
 But when it comes to plaintext management, nothing can beat Git.
 Lets have them both.
 And a changes feed for Git.

-What we will get after following this article is:
+What we will get with Git Relax is:

 * CouchDB & Git Hosting
 * User Management done by CouchDB